AminParvaneh/alpha_mix_active_learning/README.md

-# Active Learning by Feature Mixing
+# Active Learning by Feature Mixing (ALFA-Mix)
 PyTorch implementation of ALFA-Mix.
-For details, read the paper Active Learning by Feature Mixing, which is accepted in CVPR 2022.
+For details, read the paper [Active Learning by Feature Mixing](https://arxiv.org/abs/2203.07034), which is accepted in CVPR 2022.

 <div align="center">
   <img width="45%" alt="ALFA-Mix" src="Img1.png">